-- (a) Dismissal.
-If the Board of Ethics determines at the conclusion of a hearing by simple majority vote of its members that a Complaint should be dismissed, it may do so upon finding: - (1) the Complaint is Baseless; - (2) the alleged violation did not occur; - (3) the Accused reasonably relied in good faith upon an Advisory Opinion, as provided in this Article; or - (4) the Complainant failed to testify at the hearing. - (b) Sanctions.
-If the Board of Ethics determines at the conclusion of a hearing that a violation has occurred, it may within ten (10) business days impose or recommend any of the following sanctions: - Letter of Notification.
-If the violation is clearly unintentional, or when the Accuser's action was made in reliance on a written opinion of the City Attorney.
-A letter of notification shall advise the Accused of any steps to be taken to avoid future violations.
+(a) Dismissal.
+If the Board of Ethics determines at the conclusion of a hearing by simple majority vote of its members that a Complaint should be dismissed, it may do so upon finding:

-- (2) Letter of Admonition.
+- (1) the Complaint is Baseless; - (2) the alleged violation did not occur; - (3) the Respondent reasonably relied in good faith upon an Advisory Opinion, as provided in this Article; or - (4) the Complainant failed to testify at the hearing. - (b) Sanctions.
+If the Board of Ethics determines by simple majority vote of those present and voting at the conclusion of a hearing that a violation has occurred, it may within ten (10) business days impose or recommend any of the following sanctions: - (1) Letter of Notification.
+If the violation is clearly unintentional, or when the Accuser's action was made in reliance on a written Advisory opinion, a letter of notification shall advise the Respondent of any steps to be taken to avoid future violations. - (2) Letter of Admonition.
 If the Board of Ethics finds that the violation is minor and may have been unintentional, but calls for a more substantial response than a letter of notification. - (3) Letter of Reprimand.
-If the Board of Ethics finds that the violation: - (A) was minor and was committed knowingly, intentionally or in disregard of this Article; or - (B) was serious and may have been unintentional. - (4) Recommendation of Suspension.
-If the Board of Ethics finds that a violation was committed by a Member of the Planning & Zoning, or Zoning Board of Adjustment, or a Department Head, and it: - (A) was serious and was committed knowingly, intentionally or in disregard of this Article or a state conflict of interest law; or - (B) was minor but similar to a previous violation by the Person, and was committed knowingly, intentionally or in disregard of this Article.
+If the Board of Ethics finds that the violation: - (A) was minor and was committed knowingly, intentionally, or in disregard of this Article; or - (B) was serious and may have been unintentional. - (4) Recommendation of Suspension.
+If the Board of Ethics finds that a violation was committed by a member of the Planning & Zoning Commission, Zoning Board of Adjustment, Board of Ethics, Public Utilities Board, Historic Landmark Commission, or a Department Head, and it: - (A) was serious and was committed knowingly, intentionally, or in disregard of this Article or a state conflict of interest law; or - (B) was minor but similar to a previous violation by the Person, and was committed knowingly, intentionally or in disregard of this Article.